 Sonus faber Lumina II and V models joins affordable Italian Handmade Range

-Sonus faber adds the larger Lumina II standmount and Lumina V floorstander loudspeakers to its affordable A/V range.
+Sonus faber today unveils two new Lumina models in the Lumina II standmount and Lumina V floorstander.

 As you would expect, Sonus Faber's new Lumina II and Lumina V both share the same exquisite build quality as their siblings from the 2020-launched range, such as the Applause Award-winning Lumina III floorstander.
 Furthermore, they are handmade in Italy alongside the company's more aspirational offerings.

 The Lumina II and Lumina V have been designed to offer the “voice of Sonus faber” in both stereo and multichannel systems and are said to provide greater power handling and so are ideal for larger spaces.